 To receive Community Development Division mailings, applications, and notices, please contact email@example.com

-Applications for the next funding cycle will be available February 2020.
+Applications for the next funding cycle will be available late February/March 2020.

 Community Development Division is currently updating the Community Development Block Grant application process to match the federal government’s timeline.
 We are also planning to offer an online application for your convenience next year.

 As in past funding cycles, applicants must represent an incorporated entity providing eligible services to low and moderate-income residents of the City of Pittsburgh.
 Examples of eligible activities include the following:

 - Public services to low and moderate-income residents, disabled adults and/or seniors

 - Rehabilitation or construction of a public facility serving a Community Development Block Grant eligible neighborhood or clientele

 - Housing related activities